Veracruz Mexico Travel Guide

 Budget-friendly, social atmosphere, typically in Centro Histórico.
 A good choice for solo travelers and backpackers.

 Charming, unique decor, personalized service, often in renovated colonial buildings.
-Good for two people people seeking character.
+Good for two people seeking character.

-Modern amenities, complete services, often with sea views.
-Good for families, business travelers in search of comfort.
+Modern amenities, complete services, often with ocean views.
+Good for families, business travelers seeking comfort.